alexfernandez/alexfernandez.github.io/2024/on-tooling.md

 even devoting some people full time to the task.
 But I have often failed to show the value of this investment to (other) company founders: the general opinion was that devs were only valuable when working on product features.
-After all, features are seen as value, while internal tooling is at best a necessary evil.
+After all, features are seen as value, while internal infrastructure is at best a necessary evil.

 For now I will offer a couple of data points in favor of my position.
 Some big tech companies ([Google](https://github.com/jhuangtw/xg2xg)